sh3lk/mx/website/blog/testing.md

 Deterministic simulation requires three things: a system to test, a workload, and a set of invariants.

 1. The **system to test** is self-explanatory.
-With Service Weaver, these are Service Weaver applications.
+With MX, these are MX applications.
 As an example, consider a banking application which allows users to deposit and withdraw money from their accounts.

 2. You must specify a set of operations to run against the system.
 Continuing